DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Are you kid?
 Let's go, we shouldn't attract attention of demons here."

-To Rinne, who was full of pride, Kai responded with a bitter smile, and pointed towards building's entrance.
+To Rinne, who was full of pride, Kai responded with a wry smile, and pointed towards building's entrance.

 _TL Note:_ Clearly he missed nade-nade flag here.